linev8k/cxr-fl-privacy/gpu_scorelab_doc.md

 ## Storage

 You have a home directory available on all machines.
 However, it is **not shared** between machines.
 Ask where you can store large amounts of data.
-On DGX-A100 you also have access to ```/scratch```, where you can put temporary files (though keep in mind that no backups are kept for this.)
+You also have access to ```/scratch```, where you can put temporary files (though keep in mind that no backups are kept for this.)

 ## Anaconda - DGX-A100